WakiMak/trentent.github.io-forked/_posts/2016-10-19-windows-update-errors.md

 0x80070057 =Â E_INVALIDARG

-The &#8216;CBS&#8217; (Component Based Servicing) is reporting an Invalid Argument. Â Microsoft keeps a more verbose log of the component based servicing here: C:\Windows\Logs\CBS
+The 'CBS' (Component Based Servicing) is reporting an Invalid Argument. Â Microsoft keeps a more verbose log of the component based servicing here: C:\Windows\Logs\CBS

 This log reported the following: